-The Health and Counseling Center staff provides educational, assessment, counseling, consultation, and support services for individuals and groups interested in the prevention and treatment of various addictions.
-The Health and Counseling Center website offers a variety of Resource Links for more information.
+The Counseling Center staff provides educational, assessment, counseling, consultation, and support services for individuals and groups interested in the prevention and treatment of various addictions.
 Specific educational and assessment services for students are offered on both a voluntary and mandatory basis.